kawatash1/Minesweeper-The-Game/README.md

 Upload the file [Minesweeper.cpp](https://github.com/kawatash1/SaperTheGame/blob/main/Saper.cpp) and open it with any code editor.
 Next, run the program with the button `run`.

 ### Rules of the game
+The goal of the Minesweeper game is to open empty cells without opening any containing a mine.

+The game starts by entering the position of any cell on the field.
+After that, it will open and a number will be displayed.
+This number indicates the number of mines in adjacent cells.
+Several adjacent numbered cells can indicate the same mines, and this allows you to accurately identify dangerous cells.
+If there are no mines either in the cell itself or in the cells adjacent to it, then a zone with empty cells in the radius opens.

+For convenience, mine slots can be marked with flags.

+The game is won as soon as all cells that do not contain mines are open.

 Addition